How we can help

 We are a confidential advice, support and information service and welcome feedback about our services as we recognise the value that comments, complaints, concerns and compliments can provide.
 Your feedback assists us in developing better quality and higher standards of healthcare for all of our service users, carers and families.

-You can contact us by completing the form below alternatively you can contact us on the details below.
+You can contact us by completing the form further down this page or via the contact details listed below.

-Address: Worcestershire Health and Care NHS Trust, 2 Kings Court, Charles Hastings Way, Worcester, WR5 1JR
+Address: Herefordshire and Worcestershire Health and Care NHS Trust, 2 Kings Court, Charles Hastings Way, Worcester, WR5 1JR

 Telephone: 01905 681517

 Team Lead: Rebecca Lane – Patient Relations Manager